-Applicants shall provide future Marketing and/or Sponsorship benefits as defined herein and as valued and approved by, or on behalf of, VSPC in an amount comparable to the County’s funding contribution.
+Applicants shall provide future Marketing and/or Sponsorship benefits as defined herein and as valued and approved by, or on behalf of, VSPC in an amount as determined by the BCC.

 All applicants must agree to protect the County’s capital investment interest resulting therefrom, and further agree to provide those legal protections as allowed by law, and as may be amortized over time, including but not limited to, naming County, at Applicant’s sole cost, as an additional insured or loss payee, granting a consensual lien in the Capital Project securing the County’s interest, or by any other means as may be applicable as determined appropriate in the sole discretion of the County.